openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

-Multi-node (HA) deployment (Compact Quantum)
+Multi-node (HA) deployment (Compact Neutron)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another way you can add functionality to your cluster without increasing hardware requirements is to install Quantum on your controller nodes.
-This architecture still provides high availability, but avoids the need for a separate Quantum node:
+This architecture still provides high availability, but avoids the need for a separate Neutron node: